 To ensure the safety and controllability of flight behaviors, the aircraft will stay in reconnection status and constantly attempt to reestablish a connection with the ground control station (remote controller) after losing the C2 link.
-In practice, this process is divided into the following stages:
+In practice, this process is divided into the following

-- Within the first 4 seconds after the link is disconnected, the aircraft will automatically decelerate and attempt to restore the C2 link.
-If the connection is restored within 4 seconds, the remote controller regains control of the aircraft. - If the link is not restored within 4 seconds, the aircraft will automatically trigger the lost action.
-At this point, the aircraft will automatically execute relevant flight control actions according to the set lost action. - During the execution of a lost action, the aircraft will continue its attempts to restore the C2 link.
+- When the aircraft is disconnected from the remote controller, if the connection can be restored within 10 seconds, the remote controller will automatically regain control of the - If the link is not restored within 10 seconds, the flight application will display a warning saying "Aircraft disconnected.", and the aircraft will automatically execute relevant flight control actions according to the set lost action. - During the execution of a lost action, the aircraft will continue its attempts to restore the C2 link.
 When the aircraft successfully restores the C2 link with the remote controller, the remote controller still cannot control the flight of the aircraft.
-To make the remote controller regain control of the aircraft, you must press and hold the pause button "(1)" on the remote controller for 2 seconds or pull the pitch stick to exit the lost action. - During the flight, as long as the aircraft and the remote controller can communicate normally, the C2 link will remain active. - If there are decoding errors that persist for a certain duration, leading to communication failure, the C2 link will be disconnected, and the aircraft will enter the reconnection status. - The lost actions of the aircraft include RTH, hovering, and land. - After the aircraft loses connection with C2 link, the flight application will display an alert "Aircraft disconnected." with a corresponding verbal alert.
+To make the remote controller regain control of the aircraft, you must press and hold the pause button "" on the remote controller for 2 seconds or pull the pitch stick to exit the lost action.

+- During the flight, as long as the aircraft and the remote controller can communicate normally, the C2 link will remain active. - If there are decoding errors that persist for a certain duration, leading to communication failure, the C2 link will be disconnected, and the aircraft will enter the reconnection status. - The lost actions of the aircraft include RTH, hovering, and land.

+• After the aircraft loses connection with C2 link, the flight application will display an alert "Aircraft disconnected." with a corresponding verbal alert.